 But if you often use the InPrivate mode in Edge and want to use one or more extensions while in InPrivate mode, you can configure the Edge browser to allow the extensions you want to use in InPrivate mode.

 The ability to enable extensions in InPrivate mode is not available in Windows 10 Fall Creators Update (1709) or earlier versions.
-You must be running Redstone 4 build 17074 or above to enable extensions in InPrivate mode.
+You must be running Windows 10 April 2018 Update (version 1803) or above to enable extensions in InPrivate mode.

 You can enable only extensions that you use in the InPrivate mode to be available in that mode.